aduchini/Final_project/README.md

 # Analyzing the Sentiment Distribution of Tweets about the War in Ukraine
-Using Natural Language Processing and Sentiment Analysis, tweet data on the War in Ukraine was analyzed.
+The main focus of this project is Sentiment Analysis of twitter data related to the war in Ukraine and then analyzing the sentiments along with Ukraine Casualties data set and Ukraine Migration data set to derive conclusions.

 ## Project Structure